Contents

 This means that as soon as you turn the meter on for the first time, CO2 Gadget will be ready to display the data on your mobile or tablet without you having to do anything else.

-All these values can be easily changed via the on-screen menu (or via USB) to suit your tastes, preferences or needs.
-Soon you will also be able to change them via a web page.
+All these values can be easily changed to suit your tastes, preferences or needs.

 CO2 Gadget has many functionalities and options that you can use (if you want to) and I am going to tell you about each of them below.